 However it is not important that the eight “Imperadori” have been those in particular.
 It is the number, which is 4x2, suggesting pairs, coupled with imperials, personages whose power crosses national boundaries, that matters.

 In fact its primary meaning is a scrotal hernia and, by extension in some contexts, the testicles.
-By further extension it also came to mean a rough, uncouth and violent rogue, thence a Landsknecht or lansquenet [foot soldier], and, later still, satirically, a cardinal of the church.Then came the Devil, but it was a trump only if led.
-Next in line were the Pope and finally the Emperor.
-Collectively these four were the “King-beaters”.
-I imagine that Filippo would not have found these highest two cards very amusing Elsewhere the opposite may have been true.
+By further extension it also came to mean a rough, uncouth and violent rogue, thence a Landsknecht or lansquenet [foot soldier], and, later still, satirically, a cardinal of the church.There was also the Devil, a trump when led.
+Next were the Pope and one or more Emperors; Parlett says just one, which is consistent with a c.1450 German poem, but a 1546 dialogue gives four, for the four empires described by John of Rheinfelden.
+That information plus the name "Kaiserspiel" for the same or similar German game, suggests a relationship to "VIII Imperadori" in Italy.
+The c.
+1450 poem speaks of "holy figures" without giving a number.
+Whether they all beat the kings is also unknown.73

-I will use the terms “papa” (Italian for “father”, and by extension "big man") and “papi”, plural, even when one or two are female, as the simplest shorthand for the four.
+I will use the terms “papa” (Italian for “father”, and by extension "big man") and “papi”, plural, even when one or two are female or low characters, as the simplest shorthand for the four.

-There are now four sources, besides the four regular suits, for the game of triumphs: the four cardinal virtues, the six subjects of Petrarch’s Trionfi, the game of Eight Emperors for the “papi” and the idea of trumps as extensions of the suits, and Karnöffel for trumps similar to Bagatella and Matto, at least one of which might count as a “papa”, and perhaps the titles Pope and Emperor.
+There are now three or maybe four sources, besides the four regular suits, for the game of triumphs: the four cardinal virtues, the six subjects of Petrarch’s Trionfi, and either the game of Eight Emperors, for the “papi” and the idea of trumps as extensions of the suits, or Karnöffel, at least one of whose trumps might count as a “papa”.
 The “papi” would naturally be in the low part of the order, because allegorically they are subject to the virtues and Petrarchans.
 We get a 4x3 matrix plus two outside the matrix.
+Below, the "/" sign means "or".

 It might be that one or two of the two lowest “papi” would more properly be put below the matrix, as Bagatella and/or Matto.
-However the present matrix is more meaningful, in that there is a column for each of the three sources.
+However the present matrix is more meaningful, in that there is a column for each source.
 Above, if I put only one “low” figure in parentheses, it is to keep the matrix simple.

 What remains is to see how this postulated ur-tarot, as the original from which the various orders sprang, would develop into what came later.